 - Difficulties with friends or family

-- YouTube videos that show other girls cutting
+- YouTube videos that show other kids cutting

 Does Cutting Lead to Suicide?

 Self-injury might look like suicidal behavior, but it actually isn’t.
 People who self-injure aren’t trying to kill themselves.
 They’re trying to manage whatever emotional pain they are feeling.

 However, cutting is a sign of deep psychological suffering that could lead to a suicide attempt.
 It should be taken seriously.

 The behavior is also dangerous because people who cut may hurt themselves more seriously than they mean to or develop infections from their wounds.

 How Can I Help Her Stop?

 - Evaluation: Have your daughter evaluated by an experienced mental health professional to find out her reasons for hurting herself and whether cutting may be connected to another disorder.
 (Learn more about when to get your child counseling.)